 » Pulmonary Medicine

-The Department of Pulmonary Medicine at the Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in U.S. News & World Report's 2013-14 Best Children's Hospitals rankings.
+The Department of Pulmonary Medicine at Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in U.S. News & World Report's 2014-15 Best Children's Hospitals rankings.

 The Division of Pulmonary Medicine has a long history of providing expert care to children and adolescents with pulmonary and sleep disorders.
 The Children's Hospital of Michigan pioneered the treatment of cystic fibrosis with one of the nation's first Cystic Fibrosis Centers in the early 1960s.